night-fury-3/rocket-app/README.md

 ### API Endpoints

-- `GET /endpoint1`: Description of endpoint
+- `GET /users`: Fetch a list of all users.
-- `POST /endpoint2`: Description of endpoint
+- `POST /users`: Create a new user.
+- `GET /users/:id`: Retrieve a specific user's details.
+- `PUT /users/:id`: Update a user's information.
+- `DELETE /users/:id`: Remove a user from the system.

 ## Configuration

 Configuration settings can be found in the `Rocket.toml` file.
-Modify these settings to suit your development and production environments.
+Modify these settings to suit your development and production environments, such as database connections, port numbers, and environment settings.

 ## Contributing